 Aluminum cans are 100% recyclable and save our resources in many ways.
 It takes 95% less energy to make a new one from a recycled can.
 In addition the can you recycle today could be back as a new can in 60-90 days!
 If you take them to the recycling place yourself, please make certain that our treasurer, receives the money by calling or contacting any officer or Board Member.
 At last drop off they were giving 39 cents per lb., so we need lots of aluminum-only cans or other pure aluminum.
 Remember to bring your aluminum cans to a meeting or make other arrangements.
-The proceeds this past year were sent to Wrede's Wildlife Rehabilitation for food and supplies for the animals and birds.
+The proceeds will be used to augment local wildlife rescue centers.
+Collect and bring your cleaned aluminum cans to our next meeting.

 STAMPS FOR EAGLES